herodevs/cli/README.md

 ```
 USAGE
-  $ hd scan eol [--json] [-f <value> | -d <value>] [-s] [-o <value>] [--saveSbom] [--sbomOutput <value>] [--saveTrimmedSbom] [--hideReportUrl] [--version]
+  $ hd scan eol [--json] [-f <value> | -d <value>] [-s] [-o <value>] [--saveSbom] [--sbomOutput <value>]
+    [--saveTrimmedSbom] [--hideReportUrl] [--version]

 FLAGS
-  -d, --dir=<value>      [default: <current directory>] The directory to scan in order to scan for EOL
+  -d, --dir=<value>         [default: <current directory>] The directory to scan in order to create a cyclonedx SBOM
   -f, --file=<value>        The file path of an existing SBOM to scan for EOL (supports CycloneDX and SPDX 2.3 formats)
+  -o, --output=<value>      Save the generated report to a custom path (defaults to herodevs.report.json when not
+                            provided)
   -s, --save                Save the generated report as herodevs.report.json in the scanned directory
-  -o, --output=<value>   Save the generated report to a custom path (requires --save, defaults to herodevs.report.json when not provided)
       --hideReportUrl       Hide the generated web report URL for this scan
       --saveSbom            Save the generated SBOM as herodevs.sbom.json in the scanned directory
-      --sbomOutput=<value>  Save the generated SBOM to a custom path (requires --saveSbom, defaults to herodevs.sbom.json when not provided)
       --saveTrimmedSbom     Save the trimmed SBOM as herodevs.sbom-trimmed.json in the scanned directory
+      --sbomOutput=<value>  Save the generated SBOM to a custom path (defaults to herodevs.sbom.json when not provided)
       --version             Show CLI version.

 GLOBAL FLAGS
   --json  Format output as json.